equinor/omnia-tutorial/exercises/ingest/README.rst

 .. image:: images/2_Copy_Activity.png

-To setup where the *Copy Data* activity will fetch data from, switch to the *Source* tab in the *settings*, and select new dataset
+To setup where the *Copy Data* activity will fetch data from, switch to the *Source* tab in the *settings*, and select new dataset.

 .. image:: images/3_new_dataset.png

-Browse, or search and select the HTTP type.
+Browse, or search for and select the HTTP type.

 .. image:: images/4_new_http_dataset.png

-Even though the source is a CSV file (DelimitedText), we will just do a straight copy of the file so select the *Binary* option.
+Even though the source is a CSV file (DelimitedText), we will just do a straight copy of the file, so select the *Binary* option.

 .. image:: images/5_new_binary.png

-In the source dataset *Set Properties* window that pops up use the name FieldProductionMonthly_NPD and from the *Linked service* dropdown select new to create a new linked service to link to the NDP Factpages website.
+In the source dataset *Set Properties* window that pops up, use the name FieldProductionMonthly_NPD and from the *Linked service* dropdown select *New* to create a new linked service to connect to the NDP Factpages website.

 .. image:: images/6_new_linkedservice_http.png